bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Everything-You-Need-To-Become-A-Machine-Learner.md

 <em>I will not profess to be a bash shell wizard… but I have managed to scour some pretty helpful little scripts from Stack…</em>levelup.gitconnected.com</a><a href="https://levelup.gitconnected.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a"><strong>Bash Commands That Save Me Time and Frustration</strong><br />
-<em>Here’s a list of bash commands that stand between me and insanity.</em>medium.com</a><a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Here's a list of bash commands that stand between me and insanity.</em>medium.com</a><a href="https://medium.com/geekculture/bash-commands-that-save-time-920fb6ab9d0a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682"><strong>Life Saving Bash Scripts Part 2</strong><br />
-<em>I am not saying they’re in any way special compared with other bash scripts… but when I consider that you can never…</em>medium.com</a><a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I am not saying they're in any way special compared with other bash scripts… but when I consider that you can never…</em>medium.com</a><a href="https://medium.com/geekculture/life-saving-bash-scripts-part-2-b40c8ee22682" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://bryanguner.medium.com/what-are-bash-aliases-and-why-should-you-be-using-them-30a6cfafdfeb" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bryanguner.medium.com/what-are-bash-aliases-and-why-should-you-be-using-them-30a6cfafdfeb"><strong>What Are Bash Aliases And Why Should You Be Using Them!</strong><br />
 <em>A Bash alias is a method of supplementing or overriding Bash commands with new ones.
 Bash aliases make it easy for…</em>bryanguner.medium.com</a><a href="https://bryanguner.medium.com/what-are-bash-aliases-and-why-should-you-be-using-them-30a6cfafdfeb" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>